 Nurse Technicians licensure requires concurrent enrollment in the BSN/ABSN program in "good standing"; e.g. you must pass all your nursing course with a 2.0 or better and receive "credit" for your NCLIN courses.
-Academic Services/Dagmar Schmidt will verify your enrollment in good standing and a projected graduation date on the Nurse Technician application form.
+Student and Academic Services/Dagmar Schmidt will verify your enrollment in good standing and a projected graduation date on the Nurse Technician application form.

 You must secure employment as a nurse technician from a hospital first and your employer verifies the employment offer as a Nurse Technician.
 For the application and information about Nurse Technician licensure go to the following website: http://www.doh.wa.gov/LicensesPermitsandCertificates/ProfessionsNewRenew...

 In the past, Nurse technician employment opportunities have been plentiful and will be again once the economic situation changes.
 The current difficult economic market affects health care employment as well.
 Hospitals are still hiring nurse technicians but in lower numbers and at a slower pace than in the past.
 Hospital Personnel departments and charge nurses look at nurse technicians as future RN hiring prospects and are careful in offering positions to applicants they consider qualified and a good fit for their health care teams.
 Present yourself as a competitive applicant for a nurse technician position.

 - Make the best and the most of all your clinical rotations.
 Demonstrate professional behavior and conduct at all times.
 Interact with the nurses and health care providers on the unit demonstrating good interpersonal skills, accountability, and teamwork.
 Maintain professional boundaries and indicate if you are interested in a future position at the hospital.